acli/sysline/README.md

 so how is sysline still relevant?
 Because you can make it beep every half hour, and no desktop clock (that I know of) does that.
+(You could say Apple's clock does that, but Apple's verbose announcements are obnoxious;
+sysline's beeps are subtle yet effective.)
 This is important if you want to follow the 30/30/30 rule recommended by some optometrists: you don't need to constantly look at the clock